edwinb/Idris2-boot/CONTRIBUTING.md

 * Partial evaluation, especially for specialisation of interface implementations.
 * An alternative, high performance, back end.
 OCaml seems worth a try.
+* JS and Node back ends would be nice.

 Some language extensions from Idris 1 have not yet been implemented.
 Most
 notably: